nothingnothings/threejs-fireworks/readme.md

 # Three.js Fireworks 🎆

 A simple Three.js project that creates fireworks animations upon left mouse clicks on the canvas.
+Developed as a part of Bruno Simon's [Three.js Journey Course](https://threejs-journey.com/).

 See it in action [here](https://nothingnothings.github.io/threejs-fireworks/)